superwerker/superwerker/README.md

  - Development/Ops teams in startups and SMEs who want a quick start in AWS with all the best practises set up at once.
  - AWS integrators, APN Partners, and freelancers who want to focus on solving customer problems

+## Design decisions

+### Low total cost of ownership

+ - use native AWS services when possible
+ - use functionless / managed runtimes when possible

+### Tested code

+All features need to have tests.
+We prefer integration tests which tests the correct end state.

+### Idempotent and re-entrant

+All steps have to be idempotent / re-entrant so we ensure that processes can be re-run without breaking.

+### Event-driven

+We use CloudWatch Events where possible and decouple steps.

+### Forward compability and adoption

+As soon as AWS releases a feature/service which makes parts of superwerker obsolete, we will adopt.
+In an ideal world this project does have to exist.

 ## Thanks